 With the sheer number of Bodies Corporate on the Gold Coast, it’s probably not surprising that the need to change a bylaw occurs quite regularly.
 But how is that change done?

-In this podcast, Elisha Hodgson, a lawyer at OMB Solicitors, who specialises in both strata and dispute resolution discusses the topic.
+In this podcast, Elisha Quigg, a lawyer at OMB Solicitors, who specialises in both strata and dispute resolution discusses the topic.

 Dan: Elisha, it’s probably an obvious question, but where are these bylaws located?